TaitoUnited/full-stack-template/DEVELOPMENT.md

 ## Automated tests

+> HINT: You should not test implementation in your test scripts.
+Instead, you should always find some kind 'public API' that is designed not to change very often, and test behaviour of that API.
+Here public API can be provided by class, module, library, service or UI for example.
+This way you can make changes to the underlying implementation, and the existing tests protect you from breaking anything.

 ### Unit tests

 All unit tests are run automatically during build (see the `Dockerfile.build` files).
 You can use any test tools that have been installed as development dependency inside the container.
-If the test tools generate reports, they should be placed at the `/test/reports` directory.
+If the test tools generate reports, they should be placed at the `/service/test/reports` (`./test/reports`) directory inside the container.
 You can run unit tests manually with the `taito unit` command (see help with `taito unit -h`).

-> HINT: You should not test implementation.
-Instead, you should test behaviour of a public API that is designed not to change very often: public API of a class, module, library or service for example.
-This way you can make changes to the underlying implementation, and the existing unit tests protect you from breaking anything.

-> HINT: Although browser tests cannot be considered as unit tests, you can execute also them with the *unit test* mechanism.
-You just have to mock the required APIs so that the whole test can be run within one container.

 ### Integration and end-to-end tests

 All integration and end-to-end test suites are run automatically after application has been deployed to dev environment.
 You can use any test tools that have been installed as development dependency inside the `builder` container (see `Dockerfile.build`).
 You can specify your environment specific test settings in `taito-config.sh` using `test_` as prefix.
 You can access database in your tests as database proxy is run automatically in background (see `docker-compose-test.yaml`).
 If the test tools generate reports, screenshots or videos, they should be placed at the `/service/test/reports`, `/service/test/screenshots` and `/service/test/videos` directories.

 Tests are grouped in test suites (see the `test-suites` files).
-All test suites are kept independent by cleaning up data before each test suite execution by running `taito init --clean`.
-If automatic data cleanup is not necessary, you can turn it off with the `ci_exec_test_init` setting in `taito-config.sh`.
+All test suites can be kept independent by cleaning up data before each test suite execution by running `taito init --clean`.
+You can enable data cleaning in `taito-config.sh` with the `ci_exec_test_init` setting, but you should use it for dev environment only.

 You can run integration and end-to-end tests manually with the `taito test[:TARGET][:ENV] [SUITE] [TEST]` command, for example `taito test:server:dev`.
 When executing tests manually, the development container (`Dockerfile`) is used for executing the tests.